sandeepnandula/WebrtcDemoWithAnimation/README.md

 ### `Instructions for adding access token`

-Create a config.js file and server access token from https://www.websocket.in/ to run the signaling server.
+Create a config.js file inside `/src` and server access token from https://www.websocket.in/ to run the signaling server.

+## Note
+We are going to update this repo for further code refactoring.